Backendless/ui-builder-library/components/bl-gallery-component/README.md

 # Gallery

-Gallery is a component of Backendless UI-Builder designer.The gallery is a component of the Backendless UI-Builder designer.
+Gallery is a component of Backendless UI-Builder designer.
 It allows you to conveniently view images and stay on the page.

 The component based on external [lightbox2](https://lokeshdhakar.com/projects/lightbox2/) library post by [Lokesh Dhakar](https://github.com/lokesh).